Asymptotically (un)safe scattering amplitudes from scratch: a deep dive into the IR jungle: NLO

 Compared to the leading-order result in the main text, we thus get an additional $g_k^3$-term on the right-hand side.
 The complete solution for the dimensionless form factor can be expressed as

 This gives rise to the fixed point solution

 Once again, the \ac{IR} quantity $G_N$ drops out as needed.
 Lastly, the physical dimensionful form factor reads

-We compare the leading-order with the next-to-leading order result in \Cref{fig:LO_vs_NLO_IR}.
+We compare the real parts of the leading-order with the next-to-leading order result in \Cref{fig:LO_vs_NLO_IR}.
 We find that qualitatively, both form factors agree.
 Both have the same scaling for small and large momenta, and only differ in the numerical prefactors.
 Interestingly, we can write

 where $F^{E,\text{LO}}$ is the leading-order form factor as given in the main text, \eqref{eq:FsolLOIR}.
-This relation makes it straightforward to perform the same analysis about small and large momentum limits, so we will not spell out the details.
+This relation makes it straightforward to perform the same analysis about small and large momentum limits as well as the branch cut, so we will not spell out the details.
 When once again comparing to the \ac{EFT}, we can extract the refined cutoff scale

 This is larger than the leading-order result \eqref{eq:EFTcutoffLO} by a factor of $4/3$.

 Finally, the attentive reader might wonder in which sense the solution above is next-to-leading order -- after all, this is not obvious from the expression in the limit $k\to0$.
 There are two indications for that.
 First, in a regime where $g_k$ is small, the $\eta_{N,k}$-term adds a $g_k^3$-contribution to the leading-order $g_k^2$-contribution.
 Second and somewhat contrary, taking the limit of large fixed point values $g_\ast\to\infty$ has both the leading-order and the next-to-leading order solution diverge logarithmically with $g_\ast$.
 However, there difference is finite,